Self-consistent quantum measurement tomography based on semidefinite programming: Employing SDP in numerical simulations of QMT experiments

-To test see-saw, we have run it in 100 different experiments for the same noisy scenarios we have analyzed in Sec.~\ref{sec:noisyInput} and in Figs.~\ref{fig:incohNoisePlot} and~\ref{fig:cohNoisePlot}.
-The results of the average $\delta^{(s)}$ at the final step, with $\nu_\delta=10^{-7}$ (clearly, the lower $\nu_\delta$ the most accurate is see-saw, and the longer it takes to run), are depicted in Fig.~\ref{fig:see-saw_plot_average}.
-We note that, for randomly generated states, see-saw with this value of $\nu_\delta$ converges to very low values of $\delta^{(s)}$, around $10^{-8}$, both for coherent and coherent noise.
-These values do not depend on the noise strength.
-In contrast, for the very specific set of six eigenstates of the Pauli matrices, see-saw does not always converge to such low values.
-More insights into see-saw for the Pauli eigenstates are given by Fig.~\ref{fig:see-saw_distribution}, which displays the distribution of $\delta^{(s)}$ for both coherent and incoherent noise.
-We observe that, despite the average $\delta^{(s)}$ is not very low, see-saw is often decreasing the value of $\delta^*$ from Eq.~\eqref{eqn:singleDelta} of several orders of magnitude.
+Comparing Fig.~\ref{fig:see-saw_plot_average} with Fig.~\ref{fig:incohNoisePlot}, we note that, for randomly generated states, see-saw typically converges to very low values of $\delta^{(s)}$ (median around $10^{-8}$) for incoherent noise and independently of the noise strength\footnote{\mar{Note that we obtain a very low value of $\delta^{(s)}$ also in the absence of input state noise, which is a clear sign of finite-shot overfitting, as discussed in Sec.~\ref{sec:overfitting}.}}; for coherent noise the median is larger (between $10^{-5}$ and $10^{-4}$) in the case of 6 random input states and non-zero input noise.
+The larger mean values in Fig.~\ref{fig:incohNoisePlot} (right) detect the presence of a few ``bad'' realizations, as explained before.
+In contrast, for the very specific set of six eigenstates of the Pauli matrices, see-saw does not always converge to such low values, especially for coherent noise \mar{and the SIC-POVM}.
+More insights into see-saw for the Pauli eigenstates are given by Fig.~\ref{fig:see-saw_distribution}, which displays the distribution of $\delta^{(s)}$ for both coherent and incoherent noise \mar{and the SIC-POVM}.
+We note that, despite the average $\delta^{(s)}$ is not very low, see-saw is often decreasing the value of $\delta^*$ from \eqref{eqn:singleDelta} of several orders of magnitude, as also captured by the median in Fig.~\ref{fig:see-saw_plot_average}.